cosmosgame/save-the-world/content/articles/index.md

     - Radical truth
       - Running in debug mode
       - Embrace when you are wrong
+      - Measuring
+    - Check your assumptions
+      - debugging leads to this
+    - Dealing with complexity
+      - simplify
+      - layers
+      - scrum
+        - negotiating complexity
+        - not everyone has to be a software expert
     - Deep dive
       - Five whys
+      - Failure without blame
+      - Factoring in that humans are failable
+    - Flow
+      - Cure for sensitivity
+        -hiding out in crystalline forests
+      - Teaches possibility of joy
+        - joy based life
     - Models
     - Open source
+      - Shared libraries
+      - Forking
+      - Not all opinions are equal
   - Historic shifts
     - Japan
       - Sengoku